 Whilst many of the Disney owned hotels have mixed reviews, Marne la Vallée has some beautiful hotels with direct links to the park.
 Dream Castle Hotel has a free shuttle to Disneyland and gives you some peace and quiet away from the busy park.
 The on-site restaurant has a delectable selection of American and French cuisine.
 There’s also a spa where you can relax after a long day of exploring the parks.

 Best Airbnb in Disneyland Paris: SCANDI Apartment

-For families looking for a little extra privacy, Airbnb offers some excellent apartments within the Disneyland Paris area.
+For families looking for a little extra privacy, this Airbnb in France offers some excellent apartments within the Disneyland Paris area.
 This modern gem is connected to the park by bus, and also has links to central Paris.
 It can sleep up to six guests across four bedrooms, making it great for all kinds of families.
-There is also a small balcony where you can enjoy an atmospheric breakfast in the mornings.\VIEW ON AIRBNB
+There is also a small balcony where you can enjoy an atmospheric breakfast in the mornings.

 The dazzling City of Light naturally had to take the top spot for couples heading to France!
 World-class restaurants, quaint walkways and awe-inspiring landmarks make this arguably the best destination in the world for a romantic getaway.
 The city is so full of love that many couples reserve it for special occasions, but we reckon now is as good a time to treat yourselves as any.

 Romance aside, Paris is also considered a major culinary, fashion and art capital in the world – and is the epicentre of European culture.
 If you are planning a wider trip across the continent, there isn’t a single major city that isn’t well connected to Paris.
 This is a city everyone should have on their bucket list, and an excellent gateway into the region.